 Gruntwork Infrastructure as Code Library

-You must be a Gruntwork subscriber to access the Gruntwork Infrastructure as Code Library.
+You must be a Gruntwork Compliance subscriber to access the Gruntwork Infrastructure as Code Library and the CIS AWS Foundations Benchmark modules.